Cocofeat/uMedGround/README.md

 and Yidi, Chen,
 and Chen, Zhihao
 and Chen, Yidi
-and Ren, Kai
+and Yuan, Xuedong
 and Wang, Meng
-and Yuan, Xuedong
 and Shen, Xiaojing
+and Xiaochun Cao
+and Yih Chung Tham
 and Fu, Huazhu",
 title="MedRG: Medical Report Grounding with Multi-modal Large Language Model", journal={arXiv preprint arXiv:2404.06798},